-4. Apply the first layer of glaze on the top of the spare ribs and bake for 10 minutes.
+4. Apply the first layer of BBQ sauce on the top of the spare ribs and bake for 10 minutes.
 After, remove from the oven and apply the second layer of our smoky barbecue sauce; bake for 5-10 minutes.

 5. Let the oven-baked ribs sit on the counter for 5 minutes before slicing and serving.

 This dish is perfect for those who follow a keto diet as the glaze for the ribs is made with keto-friendly ingredients.
 This recipe will feed 4 people (2-3 ribs per person) with only around 3g carbs per serving.

 Fresh or grilled vegetables will always be my number one choice as a side dish for pork recipes, but if you want something a little bit more interesting, try these EASY SAUTEED MUSHROOMS WITH GARLIC.
 Also, this ARUGULA BEET SALAD WITH FETA AND WALNUTS, with its great mix of flavors, will go well with our BBQ keto ribs.
 However, if you want a more neutral side dish to make your keto spare ribs shine, go for my CREAMY KETO CAULIFLOWER MASH recipe.